On this page:

 Victoria’s 6,000 kilometre high-voltage electricity transmission system is owned and maintained by AusNet Services.
 However, the transmission system is subject to the operational control of the Australian Energy Market Operator (AEMO), the national market and system operator.

-AEMO's role
+AEMO's broader role

 Electricity distribution